XSPECT on-board XPoSat: Calibration and First Results: On-ground Calibration

 \subsection{System noise and Fano factor}

 One of the modes of \xsp writes the pedestal events to the data packet, hence allowing an estimation of the noise of the system.
 To characterise the noise performance, we obtained data during ground tests in this mode across a range of T$_{\mathrm{det}}$ which is expected to affect the dark current.
 The data is then segregated by T$_{\mathrm{det}}$, and the obtained zero-peak is fitted by a Gaussian function to characterise the system noise ($\sigma_{\mathrm{sys}}$) as a function of detector temperature.
-This is shown in Figure~\ref{fig:noise} for one of the devices.
+This is shown in Figure~\ref{fig:noise} for one of the devices. $\sigma_{\mathrm{sys}}$ consists of the on-chip electronics noise and the temperature-dependent dark current.
 For the range of temperature swings observed on-board ($\sim -49^{\circ}C$ to $\sim -32^{\circ}C$), the average $\sigma_{\mathrm{sys}}$ across all the devices is found to be $\sim 10~e^-$~rms.